Exercise 1.2 On perspective

-I like the uncomplicated composition and start making cutouts of other work as well as the above paintings.
-I am already influenced by the cutouts of Matisse, as well as his use of colour which fill a portrait or canvas.
+I like the uncomplicated composition and start making cutouts of other works as well as the above paintings.
+I am influenced by the cutouts of Matisse, as well as his use of colour which fills a portrait or canvas.

 I a, thinking about the objects as lines, but with the freedom of going outside the normal frame and flowing almost as a woven or interconnected piece.